osv-io/osv-io.github.io/_posts/learn/2014-10-05-beta-release.md

 ### Beta FAQ

-* How can I become part of OSv beta program?
+* How can I become part of the OSv beta program?

 Please register [here](beta-registration)